UBC-MDS/autopredictor/README.md

 - `fit`: Fits a clean, preprocessed training data into eight different regression models.
 This function returns a dictionary containing four metric scores for each model
 - `show_all`: Generates a DataFrame presenting each scoring metric alongside the respective model, while outputting a clear overview of the results in a table format
 - `display_best_score`: Identifies the best score with respect to a specific scoring metric along with the corresponding model
-- `select_result`: Returns a summary of all the scoring metrics associated with a specific machine learning model
+- `select_model`: Returns a summary of all the scoring metrics associated with a specific machine learning model

 This package focuses on eight widely used regressor models, providing a curated selection that covers a broad range of algorithmic approaches.
 This package are designed to be user-friendly through automation with default configurations for each model.
 It is catered for both beginners by eliminating complicated model arguments and for experts by providing baseline results.
 However, this package may not be suitable for experienced practitioner who requires customized regressor models.
 Within the Python ecosystem, there is an existing, well developed and maintained library named [lazypredict](https://pypi.org/project/lazypredict/) that offer similar functionality with a wider range of models, including classification models.